kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ![img](assets/Internal-transfer-step-041.png#center)

 !!! hint
-    If everything went fine you will see a success message at the button of the page
+    If everything went fine, you are going to see a success message at the button of the page

 ![img](assets/Internal-transfer-step-042.png#center)

 !!! hint
-    Now head over to the substrate explorer to check if the transfer was successfully written into a block
+    Now head over to the substrate explorer to check if the DApp successfully wrote the transfer into a block

 ![img](assets/Internal-transfer-step-043.png#center)

 !!! success
     Congrats, you successfully swapped KSI from the substrate to the EVM side.
-    Feel free to reverse the swap and use the tranfer function to your needs.
+    Feel free to reverse the swap and use the transfer function to your needs.

 ## <b> PART 2 - WHAT HAPPENS IN THE BACKGROUND </b>
 ---

-Many may ask themselves, is Kuari one single chain or how does is work to have and ethereum and substrate side at teh same time?
+Many may ask themselves, is Kuari one single chain, or how does it work to have an ethereum and substrate side at the same time?
 Well, to make a long story short...
-Kusari is one single chain BUT it runs a ethereum simulation in parallel.
+Kusari is one single chain BUT it runs an ethereum simulation in parallel.

-How does this works?
+How does this work?

-To answer this question we need to take a look at the node architecture.
-Nodes are pillars of our distributed network and they run all the neccessary code.
+To answer this question, we need to look at the node architecture.
+Nodes are the pillars of our distributed network, and they run all the necessary code.

 ![img](assets/node-architecture.png#center)

-I'd like to direct your focus to the SUBSTRATE RUNTIME module of the Substrate Node.
+I want to direct your focus to the SUBSTRATE RUNTIME module of the Substrate Node.
-The Runtime hosts all the code that makes Kusari unique and it's composed of code pallets.
+The Runtime hosts all the code that makes Kusari unique, and it's composed of code pallets.
-As you can see the democracy function of our chain is also a code pallet and allows our community to govern the chain.
-Likewise, the staking pallet allows our community to run validators and stake as nominators.
-Similar to those pallets, the EVM is another pallet that allows our community to interact with eth-based smart contracts and the cross-chain bridges.
+As you can see, the democracy function of our chain is also a code pallet and allows our community to govern the chain.
+Likewise, the staking pallet enables our community to run validators and stake as nominators.
+Like those pallets, the EVM is another pallet that allows our community to interact with eth-based smart contracts and cross-chain bridges.

-What we are doing by performing the transfer described in step 01 is that we are transfering coins from the SUBSTRATE RUNTIME ENVIRONMENT into the EVM pallet and visa versa that's it :D.
+By performing the transfer described in step 01, we are transferring coins from the SUBSTRATE RUNTIME ENVIRONMENT into the EVM pallet and visa versa, that's it :D.
 As briefly touched on earlier, the EVM side opens up many new opportunities to you to utilize your KSI coins.

 ![img](assets/node-architecture-01.png#center)